100 People Walked Out Of A Brutal Movie At Cannes — Here’s How We Can Fix That

 Listen, if you want to watch a movie about people getting murdered and mutilated, go nuts.
 But why does gratuitous violence make a film festival-worthy, when so many other films are not?
 Aren't their female-focused narratives that don't involve sexist gore worth screening?

 I'm glad you asked.
-I've taken the liberty of coming up with a handful of stories that would have not made 100 people walk out of the theater:
+I've taken the liberty of coming up with a handful of stories that would have not made 100 people walk out of the cinema:

 4. A Mamma Mia threequel.
 Mamma Mia: Here We Go Again And Also Again.